 Our residents take care of their own panel of patients at the East Hawai`i Health Clinic (EHHC), on the first floor of Hilo Medical Center.
 Residents are responsible for the care of patients from newborn to elderly, “keiki to kupuna”.
 We have a diverse patient population who has chosen EHHC as their medical home, and residents can expect to see a wide variety of clinical conditions and meet the minimum outpatient clinic visit requirements as outlined by the ACGME.
-In addition to practicing health and wellness, residents will get ample sick visits, chronic disease management, and procedural experience to feel competent to practice independently as a family physician upon graduation.
-A designated week of Behavioral Health in the family medicine practice will be taught by our behavioral psychologist and focus on motivational interviewing as well as implementation of the SBIRT curriculum.
-Health Systems Management will also be largely taught at EHHC throughout all 3 years and will include a QI project as well as ongoing quality assurance measurements/analysis and learning about payment systems.
-In addition, residents will learn about local private practice models from the East Hawai`i Independent Physicians Association.
-Residents will interact with community resources alongside a Community Health Worker who is based at EHHC.
+In addition to practicing health and wellness, residents get ample sick visits, chronic disease management, and procedural experience to feel competent to practice independently as a family physician upon graduation.
+A designated week of Behavioral Health in the family medicine practice is taught by our behavioral psychologist and focuses on motivational interviewing and warm handoffs.
+Health Systems Management is longitudinal and includes a QI project as well as ongoing quality assurance measurements/analysis and learning about payment systems.
+In addition, residents learn about local private practice models from the East Hawai`i Independent Physicians Association.
+Residents interact with community resources alongside a Community Health Worker who is based at EHHC.

-For Inpatient Pediatrics, residents will spend at least 8 weeks working with pediatric hospitalists at Hilo Medical Center.
+For Inpatient Pediatrics, residents spend at least 8 weeks working with pediatric hospitalists at Hilo Medical Center.
 These pediatricians care for routine admissions and stabilize and transfer sick children to tertiary centers when necessary.
-Residents will attend the PALS and NRP courses.
+Residents are provided PALS and NRP certification.
 The residents spend at least 8 weeks with these same pediatricians in the Outpatient Pediatrics clinic in EHHC.
-All residents will be assigned to rotate thru the quarterly pediatric orthopedic Shriner’s clinic that is hosted by EHHC.
+All residents are assigned to rotate through the quarterly pediatric orthopedic Shriner’s clinic that is hosted by EHHC.
 Residents also have plenty of pediatric patients on their personal panel of continuity patients.

 During the Geriatrics experience, residents work with a geriatrician at the Life Care Center of Hilo.
-They will learn about facility and care regulations and the variety of services available to skilled and unskilled patients in long term care facilities, including PT/OT/ST. Residents will spend time with attending physicians and support staff from Hawai`i Care Choices learning aspects of hospice and palliative care.
+They learn about facility and care regulations and the variety of services available to skilled and unskilled patients in long term care facilities, including physical and occupational therapy.
+Residents spend time with attending physicians and support staff from Hawai`i Care Choices learning aspects of hospice and palliative care.

-PGY-1 residents will have at least two weeks in General Surgery and have the opportunity to work alongside four general surgeons and learn the basics of pre- and post-op care, including time in the OR.
-Residents will also be scheduled for one-week rotations with Surgical Subspecialists in Urology, ENT, and Ophthalmology.
+PGY-1 residents have at least two weeks in General Surgery and have the opportunity to work alongside four general surgeons and learn the basics of pre- and post-operative care, including time in the operating room.
+Residents are scheduled for one-week rotations with Surgical Subspecialists in Urology, ENT, and Ophthalmology.

-Each PGY-1 will experience an intensive one week of Inpatient Psychiatry at Hilo Medical Center, with a focus on the assessment of psychiatric emergencies and use of pharmacologic management for stabilization.
+Each PGY-1 experience is an intensive one week of Inpatient Psychiatry at Hilo Medical Center, with a focus on the assessment of psychiatric emergencies and use of pharmacologic management for stabilization.